Website Manager

 • Once the season begins, there is one practice (usually on a weeknight) and one game (typically on Saturdays) per week.

-4. Practice Location:
+4. Practice Location

 • Tee Ball teams typically practice at Upper Ross Park.

-A - Machine Pitch Division
+A - Machine Pitch

 The A Division, also known as Machine Pitch, is designed primarily for 7 and 8-year-olds (league age).
 It serves as the next step in competition after Tee Ball.
 Here are some key points about this division:

-1. Safety Ball and Machine Pitch:
+1. Safety Ball and Machine Pitch

 • Players in the A Division use a safety ball.